-- Name, address, telephone number and website of the career and technical center/area
+Name, address, telephone number, and website of the CTC or school district.

-- An explanation of how the equipment meets industry standards.
+An explanation of how the instructional equipment and handtools meets industry standards.

-- An explanation of how the equipment is directly aligned to student achievement.
+An explanation of how the instructional equipment and handtools are directly aligned to student achievement.

-- Description of the equipment for which the requested funding will be used, including:
+Description of the instructional equipment and handtools for which the requested funding will be used, including:

-- Date Occupational Advisory Committee recommended the purchase, which must be PRIOR to the submission date.
+- Date that the Occupational Advisory Committee (OAC) recommended the purchase, which must be prior to the submission date.

 Entities Eligible for Funding

-- Area vocational-technical schools and career and technical education centers with
+- CTCs with PDE-approved career and technical education programs.

-- School districts with Pennsylvania Department of Education-approved career and
+- School districts with PDE-approved career and technical education programs.

 - Meets industry standards;